softlayer/sl-ember-store/README.md

-Ember CLI version: **0.1.1**
+Ember CLI version: **0.1.2**

-NPM package name: **sl-model**
+NPM package name: **sl-ember-model**

 License: [MIT](LICENSE.md)

 ---

+# Is currently a BETA release.

+---

-# What sl-model is
+# What sl-ember-model is

 A library for managing model data in your Ember.js applications.
 It is designed to be agnostic to the underlying persistence mechanism, so it works just as well with JSON APIs over HTTP as it does with streaming WebSockets or local storage.

 This library **does not** support relationships or manage data state such as how Ember Data does.

 What this library **DOES** do is allow you to work with models that do not have to be pre-defined.
-Having a dependency on [sl-modelize](https://github.com/softlayer/sl-modelize), this libary is able to dynamically set data returned from an endpoint onto the correct model objects without having any knowledge of the data it will be receiving.
+Having a dependency on [sl-ember-modelize](https://github.com/softlayer/sl-ember-modelize), this libary is able to dynamically set data returned from an endpoint onto the correct model objects without having any knowledge of the data it will be receiving.

 ---